 • Along with Joe Lewis, Bill Wallace and Jhoon Rhee, Mr. Yates was invited to be in the first class of Nationally Certified Instructors of the American Council on Martial Arts (ACMA) in association with the Cooper Institute (see photo gallery).

 • Mr. Yates is one of the world's most prolific writers on the martial arts.
-He has written well over four hundred magazine articles and authored or co-authored twelve books including: The Complete Book of Tae Kwon Do Forms, Warrior Secrets: A Handbook of the Martial Arts, Just For Kicks: The Art of Fighting With Your Feet., Your Body: The Ultimate Lethal Weapon, Tae Kwon Do Basics, Tae Kwon Do for Kids, The Complete Idiot's Guide to Tae Kwon Do and Christianity and the Martial Arts (some are available on this website.)
+He has written well over four hundred magazine articles and authored or co-authored fifteen books including: The Complete Book of Tae Kwon Do Forms (1984 edition and 2018 edition), Warrior Secrets: A Handbook of the Martial Arts, Just For Kicks: The Art of Fighting With Your Feet., Your Body: The Ultimate Lethal Weapon, Tae Kwon Do Basics, Tae Kwon Do for Kids, The Complete Idiot's Guide to Tae Kwon Do and Christianity and the Martial Arts (some are available on this website.)
 For years he wrote the "Inside Tae Kwon Do" column for “Inside Karate” magazine until that publication was folded into "Martial Arts Combat Sports."
 Mr. Yates is a contributing editor and regular writer for "Martial Arts Professional" and "Martial Arts Success" magazines, the only person to be on the staff of both of the major martial arts industry professional journals.

 • In 1991 he produced the video documentary, "A History of Korean Karate in America," which has received positive reviews in martial arts publications (see books and videos).
 He is also the featured instructor for Sports Video’s series on American Martial Arts with videos on Winning Tournaments and on One-Step Sparring Drills.